Ignia/Style-Guide/C-Based Languages/JavaScript/README.md

 - When possible, use JavaScript's boolean expressions (e.g., `if (variable) {}`) ([source](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml?showone=Tips_and_Tricks#Tips_and_Tricks))
 - Use the literal syntax for creating objects (e.g., `{}` not `new Object()`) and arrays (e.g., `[]` not `new Array()`)
 - Assign methods to the prototype object, instead of overwriting the prototype with a new object
+- Use proper feature detection instead of relying on user agents; [Modernizr](http://modernizr.com/) encouraged

 ## Comments
 - Use JSDoc-style comments to allow for optional generation of documentation